cypress-io/cypress-documentation/source/guides/core-concepts/introduction-to-cypress.md

 cy.get('input').should('not.have.value', 'US')
 ```

-In each of these examples, its important to note that Cypress will automatically *wait* until these assertions pass.
+In each of these examples, it's important to note that Cypress will automatically *wait* until these assertions pass.
 This prevents you from having to know or care about the precise moment your elements eventually do reach this state.

 We'll learn more about {% urlHash 'assertions' Assertions %} later in this guide.